QuackHack-McBlindy/DuckDuckFind/README.md

 - **Language Detection and Contextual Understanding:** Automatically detects the language of your queries, providing accurate and culturally relevant responses.
 - **Multi-Domain Query Handling:** From sports schedules to store hours and all kinds of departure times, DuckDuckFind can handle a wide range of queries, offering deep insights and detailed answers.
 - **Higly Configurable:** Customize all kinds of options from the web UI, logging, document directories, and by controlling the score system - you can fine tune to your specific needs.
+- **Custom Scraping:** Perform configurable web scraping from within the web UI,features include file format output, scheduling annd creation of an EPG service and full management of it.
+- **Display:** A endpont designed specifically for displaying results when searcing for personal images or if you prefer, you can output graphs from stock queries.

 ## **Getting Started**